Master Sridhar

 Sridhar, known as Master Sridhar was an Indian actor in the Tamil film industry.
 He acted in about 150 films.
 He was introduced to Tamil cinema as a child actor.

 Personal life

 Sridhar married actress Indira (also known as Baby Indira) who was also a famous child artist in 1970s movies.
 The couple had two sons named Prashanth and Rakshith.
-He lived with his family in Chennai Kottivaakkam Karpagamabal Nagar.

 Film career

 Beginning his career as a child artist, Sridhar acted in many films, including Kandan Karunai, Karnan and Swamy Ayyappan.
 He was cast as the hero in K.S.
 Gopalakrishnan's Kurathi Magan, starring Gemini Ganesan and K.R.
 Vijaya.
-He was known for his performance as Lord Muruga in the classic movie Kandan Karunai.
+He was known for his performance as Muruga, a Hindu god, in the mythological movie Kandan Karunai.

-Adi Parasakthi (Raj TV), Gnyaanaanandham (Podhigai) and Indrajith (Jaya TV) were some of the serials in which he was featured.
+Adi Parasakthi (Raj TV), Gnyaanaanandham (Podhigai) and Indrajith (Jaya TV) were some of the serials he was featured in.

 His last film in Tamil was Bhagavan Ayyappan, released in 2007.